open-make/openmakewebsite/content/mobilelab.md

 ![In the mobile lab interior, a student is showing a laser-engraved and cut plastic piece.](../img/labs/mobile-lasercut.jpg)
 ![In the mobile lab interior, a CNC milling machine with a BUA mobile lab logo created with the laser cutter.](../img/labs/mobile-cnc.jpg)

-Provided a 7x3m room and electricity, it can be used to build hardware prototypes.
+Provided a 7x3m space and electricity, it can be used to build hardware prototypes.
 It can also be seen as an extension of the Making lab: students and researchers can use this infrastructure, under the supervision of the Open.Make team, and the [code of conduct](https://codeberg.org/jcolomb/Labs-codeOfConduct/src/branch/main/codeofconduct.md) applies.